-The programs in the School of Professional Studies are under the supervision of the Vice-President of Academic Affairs for the SNU College of Professional and Graduate Studies.
-Implementation is the responsibility of the faculty of the School of Professional Studies and supporting programs.
-All policies and curricula are monitored and approved by the SNU Professional Studies Council and SNU faculty.
+The programs in the School of Professional Studies are under the supervision of the Vice-Provost of the SNU College of Professional and Graduate Studies.
+Implementation is the responsibility of the faculty of the School of Professional Studies and supporting departments.
+All policies and curricula are monitored and approved by the SNU Academic Council, the school and SNU faculty.